-Doctors think MS -- no matter which type you have -- happens when your body attacks itself.
+Doctors think any kind of MS happens when your body attacks itself.
 This is what’s called an autoimmune disease.
 In MS, your immune system damages myelin, the protective coating around the nerves in your brain and spinal cord.
 This causes inflammation.

 Primary Progressive MS Treatment

-There is a medication called ocrelizumab (Ocrevus) that's approved to treat PPMS.
-It’s a first-line medication, which means you don’t have to try other therapies before you can take it.
-It lowers the number of cells in your blood that cause your immune system to go into overdrive and attack the myelin around your nerves.
-It slows the progress of primary progressive MS. You take it as an infusion into a vein every 6 months.
-The most common symptoms are itchy skin, rash, sore throat, and a flushed face or fever.
-You might be more likely to get infections.
-More serious side effects are rare, but the drug has been linked to cancer, brain infections, and hepatitis B.
+The medication ocrelizumab (Ocrevus) is approved to treat PPMS.
+It is a first-medication, meaning you don’t have to try other therapies before you can take it.
+Ocrevus can lower the number of cells in your blood that cause your immune system to go into overdrive and attack the myelin around your nerves.
+It slows the progress of primary progressive MS.

 Your doctor will also focus on helping you manage your symptoms.
 You’ll take medications to help you with:

 You’ll also get rehabilitation, such as physical, occupational, or speech therapy.
 It can help with: